nim-lang/Nim/doc/manual.rst

 ======================

 In a call ``p(args)`` the routine ``p`` that matches best is selected.
-If multiple routines match equally well, the ambiguity is reported at compiletime.
+If multiple routines match equally well, the ambiguity is reported during semantic analysis.

-Every arg in args needs to match.
-There are multiple different categories how an argument can match.
-Let ``f`` be the formal parameter's type and ``a`` the type of the argument.

 1. Exact match: ``a`` and ``f`` are of the same type.
 2. Literal match: ``a`` is an integer literal of value ``v``